 Scientific Abstracts

 Scientific abstracts report the results of original research and must contain quantitative and/or qualitative data.
-These abstracts can address a broad range of topics relevant to general internal medicine, such as health equity, social determinants of health, health care delivery, medical education, and other topics listed in the SGIM25 Submission Categories.
-We also welcome submissions related to the overall meeting theme of SGIM25: From Ideas to Action: Catalyzing Change in Academic General Internal Medicine.
+Scientific abstracts can address a broad range of topics relevant for general internal medicine, such as health equity and social determinants of health, health care delivery, medical education, and others listed in the SGIM26 Submission Categories.
+We also welcome submissions related to the overall meeting theme of “Individual Voices, Collective Impact: Advocating for Excellence in Academic Medicine.

 Key Dates for Scientific Abstracts